julielerman/DockerTestContainersDotNet/README.md

 ```

-The container will need to be started and taken down during the test.
-XUnit will call InitializeAsync and DisposeAsync internally so you can override those methods so they start and stop the container.
+* The container will need to be started and taken down during the test.
+XUnit will call InitializeAsync and DisposeAsync internally.
+Override those methods in the class so they will start and stop the container.

 ```
   public Task InitializeAsync()